-All CFA Institute members and candidates enrolled in the CFA Program are required to comply with the Code and Standards.
-The CFA Institute Board of Governors maintains oversight and responsibility for the Professional Conduct Program (PCP), which, in conjunction with the Disciplinary Review Committee (DRC), is responsible for enforcement of the Code and Standards.
-The DRC is a volunteer committee of CFA charterholders who serve on panels to review conduct and partner with Professional Conduct staff to establish and review professional conduct policies.
-The CFA Institute Bylaws and Rules of Procedure for Professional Conduct (Rules of Procedure) form the basic structure for enforcing the Code and Standards.
-The Professional Conduct division is also responsible for enforcing testing policies of other CFA Institute education programs as well as the professional conduct of Certificate in Investment Performance Measurement (CIPM) certificants.
+All CFA Institute members and candidates for the CFA and CIPM® designations are required to comply with the Code and Standards.
+The CFA Institute Board of Governors maintains oversight and responsibility for the Professional Conduct (PC) group, which, in conjunction with the Disciplinary Review Committee (DRC), is responsible for enforcement of the Code and Standards.
+The PC staff investigates allegations of misconduct by members and candidates.
+The DRC is a volunteer committee of CFA charterholders who serve on hearing panels to review misconduct allegations and impose sanctions for violations of the Code and Standards.
+The DRC also partners with PC staff to establish and review professional conduct policies.
+The CFA Institute Bylaws and Rules of Procedure (Rules of Procedure) form the basic structure for enforcing the Code and Standards.

-Professional Conduct inquiries come from a number of sources.
+Professional conduct investigations arise from a number of sources.
 First, members and candidates must self-disclose on the annual Professional Conduct Statement all matters that question their professional conduct, such as involvement in civil litigation or a criminal investigation or being the subject of a written complaint.
-Second, written complaints received by Professional Conduct staff can bring about an investigation.
+Second, written complaints received by PC staff can bring about an investigation.
 Third, CFA Institute staff may become aware of questionable conduct by a member or candidate through the media, regulatory notices, or another public source.
-Fourth, candidate conduct is monitored by proctors who complete reports on candidates suspected to have violated testing rules on exam day.
-Lastly, CFA Institute may also conduct analyses of scores and exam materials after the exam, as well as monitor online and social media to detect disclosure of confidential exam information.
+Lastly, CFA Institute works with testing centers, conducts analyses of scores and exam materials after exams, and monitors online and social media to detect potential misconduct, including disclosure of confidential exam information.

-When an inquiry is initiated, the Professional Conduct staff conducts an investigation that may include requesting a written explanation from the member or candidate; interviewing the member or candidate, complaining parties, and third parties; and collecting documents and records relevant to the investigation.
-Upon reviewing the material obtained during the investigation, the Professional Conduct staff may conclude the inquiry with no disciplinary sanction, issue a cautionary letter, or continue proceedings to discipline the member or candidate.
-If the Professional Conduct staff believes a violation of the Code and Standards or testing policies has occurred, the member or candidate has the opportunity to reject or accept any charges and the proposed sanctions.
+When an inquiry is initiated, the PC staff conducts an investigation that may include requesting a written explanation from the member or candidate; interviewing the member or candidate, complaining parties, and third parties; and collecting documents and records relevant to the investigation.
+Upon reviewing the material obtained during the investigation, the PC staff may conclude the inquiry with no disciplinary sanction, issue a cautionary letter, or continue proceedings to discipline the member or candidate.
+If the PC staff believes a violation of the Code and Standards has occurred, the member or candidate has the opportunity to reject or accept any charges and the proposed sanction.

 If the member or candidate does not accept the charges and proposed sanction, the matter is referred to a panel composed of DRC members.
-Panels review materials and presentations from Professional Conduct staff and from the member or candidate.
-The panel's task is to determine whether a violation of the Code and Standards or testing policies occurred and, if so, what sanction should be imposed.
+DRC panels evaluate materials and presentations from PC staff and from the member or candidate.
+In contested matters, the DRC panel's task is to determine whether the member or candidate violated the Code and Standards or testing policies and, if so, what sanction should be imposed.
+DRC panels also review matters where members and candidates agree to PC's proposed charges and sanction to ensure that the findings are reasonable.

-Sanctions imposed by CFA Institute may have significant consequences; they include public censure, suspension of membership and use of the CFA designation, and revocation of the CFA charter.
+Sanctions imposed by CFA Institute may have significant consequences; sanctions include public censure, suspension of membership and use of the CFA designation, and revocation of membership and the right to use the CFA designation.
 Candidates enrolled in the CFA Program who have violated the Code and Standards or testing policies may be suspended or prohibited from further participation in the CFA Program.